 Or they might leave us, and on some level, we know it’s for the best, yet we are still left crushed, in pain from all those lies, trying to piece back reality.

 Either way, it hurts.
 Either way, we are left trying to put reality back together of things we didn’t even know where possible, people we didn’t even know existed.
 The realisations hit one by one, and most of us are left wondering if it’ll ever end.
-Those lightbulb moments, wondering if it’s our imagination, are we genuinely crazy, it’s just all so unbelievable, them most of us stumble across something on the internet that rings true, a quote, a post.
+Those lightbulb moments, wondering if it’s our imagination, or through the narcissists gaslighting questioning if we are genuinely crazy, it’s just all so unbelievable, then most of us stumble across something on the internet that rings true, a quote, a post.
 A message, a word, and we start looking, the more we learn, the more we see, we see we are not alone, we see it’s not our imagination, we are not crazy, we were duped, tricked, fooled, gaslighted, manipulated and lied to, then often still with self-doubt in our minds comes the no wait, it can’t be true, can it?
 Or hang on, am I the narcissist?
 Was it me?
-As our minds have been programmed overtime to blame ourselves, to pick ourselves apart, to look for faults within ourselves, some of us hit anger and resentment.
+As our minds have been programmed over time to blame ourselves, to pick ourselves apart, to look for faults within ourselves, some of us hit anger and resentment.
 How could they do this?
 How can they mistreat people and get away with it?
 How did I not see?

 If you care for others and can put yourself in another’s shoes, you are not a narcissist, most people can have a trait or two, from those with confidence to those feeling down on their luck, if they don’t have the other characteristics they’re not a narcissist, and neither are you.